Massive winter storm brings frigid temps, icy weather and thousands of flight cancellations

 "My family is calling, they want me home for Christmas, but they want me to be safe, too," said Sherrod, whose bag — including the Grinch pajamas she was planning to wear to a family party — was packed and ready by the door.
 "Christmas is starting to, for lack of a better word, suck."

-Along the Eastern Seaboard and around the Great Lakes, flooding was also a problem as strong winds whipped up huge waves and sent water surging into the streets.
-Several people had to be rescued from stranded vehicles.
+Along the Eastern Seaboard and around the Great Lakes, flooding was also a problem as strong winds whipped up huge waves and high tides sent water surging into the streets.
+At least one person had to be rescued from a vehicle stranded in icy waters in Maine.

+"This is a difficult weather event.
+We needed to prepare not only for rain, but also tidal flooding that was made worse by the new moon, in addition to large amounts of wind offshore that was piling water into New York Harbor, in addition to Jamaica Bay, adding about three [feet] above mean tide flood surge," said Zachary Iscol, New York City's Emergency Management Commissioner.

+The "next phase," he warned, "is going to be a precipitous drop in temperature, going down to the low teens, single digits over the weekend."

 The cold also led to a high demand at homeless shelters, including in Detroit, where some shelters were at capacity Thursday as the temperature plummeted to single digits with negative windchills.